ateeducacion/mediatecaMedusa-to-omekaS/README.md

   - typing
   - coverage (for running tests with coverage)
   - pdoc (for generating documentation)
+- Environment variable $OMEKA_PATH must be set to Omeka-S root path. '/var/www/html' is taken by default

 You can install the required packages with: